jun-inoue/orthoscope/README.md

 ### Duplicated node estimation
-Select an By using [Notung](http://www.cs.cmu.edu/~durand/Notung/), duplicated nodes can be identified.
+Using [Notung](http://www.cs.cmu.edu/~durand/Notung/), duplicated nodes can be identified.

 1. Double click Notung-2.9.jar.
 2. Save the species tree from 000_summary.txt as a new file (here, speciesTree.tre).